 The level of consultations has increased from last year when 787 or 60% were dealt with as consultations.

 190 or 12% of contacts were dealt with as referrals.
 These referrals are based on the information received at the point of contact and suggest that there the harm threshold has been reached.
 These cases often require an ASV (Allegation against Staff or Volunteers) meeting to share information and determine the strategy for investigation, support, and risk management.
 On LCS only 187 referrals are recorded.
 Discrepancies can occur for several reasons, such as an allegation reported to be against two individuals initially (such as foster carers) is only opened on one LCS record, or where multiple allegations against one individual have been dealt with as one allegation episode on LCS rather than a new episode being opened.
-This discrepancy will be addressed in the new LCS forms and process being developed for 2023
+This discrepancy will be addressed in the new LCS forms and process being developed for 2023.

 The level of allegations has decreased from last year where 220 or 17% of cases were at this level.